zioerjens/fhnw-autologin/README.md

-# FHNW Autologin Chrome Extension
+# FHNW / BFH Autologin Chrome Extension
 This extension allowes you to automise your login into Moodle and Switch Auth.

 ## Setup